yuantangliang/mxnet_goturn/README.md

 The parameter are stealed from [mxnet_goturn](https://github.com/arlose/mxnet_goturn).

 **TO DO LSIT**
+ - [X] write symbol
-  1. add test and evalution code
+ - add test and evalution code
-  2. add pretrain model
+ - add pretrain model
-  3. add train code
+ - add train code